PhreeMason/Auto-GPT/README.md

 We look forward to connecting with you and hearing your thoughts, ideas, and experiences with Auto-GPT.
 Join us on Twitter and let's explore the future of AI together!

+First we thought the PC was a calculator.
+Then we found out how to turn numbers into letters and we thought it was a typewriter.
+I am a young boy who enjoys running in the fields.
+Last Monday I discovered that whenever Lucille comes round front she always stares me down without blinking.
+She would lick her lips and just stare..
+All while chewing and licking her lips, very audible too.
+One time my mom came outside and saw her in the act and yelled what is god's name is that cow doing!?
+Go on! get! shoo! shoo